Pearson Fuels Opens 400Th E85 Fueling Station In California

 (MENAFN- PR Newswire)

 SAN DIEGO, Dec.
-16, 2024 /PRNewswire/ -- Pearson Fuels, California's largest E85 distributor, announced today its station Network has grown to 400 retail sites offering E85.
+16, 2024 /PRNewswire-HISPANIC PR WIRE/ -- Pearson Fuels, California's largest E85 distributor, announced today its station Network has grown to 400 retail sites offering E85.

 The newest addition to the Pearson Fuels E85 network opened at a G&M Oil Company retail gas station at 1640 Crenshaw Boulevard in Torrance.